RubenHerman/react-native-jiinxt/README.md

 ```sh
     /bin/bash jiinxt-installer.sh
  ```

 ## Usage
-1. `jiinxt init $project_name`
+1. `jiinxt init $project_name` || `jiinxt init expo`
    * Creates a new blank react-native project that can be used with the jiinxt tool.
+   * if you use `jiinxt init expo` it will turn an expo project into a project that can be used with both expo and jiinxt
-Also installs the following npm modules:
+   * Also installs the following npm modules:
        * lodash
        * react-native-communications
        * react-native-router-flux
        * redux
        * react-redux
        * redux-thunk
+       * react-native-elements
 1. `jiinxt add-type $type_name`
    * Creates a new type in src/actions/types.js
 1. `jiinxt add-reducer $reducer_name`